DeepWiSe888/Octopus/README.md

 hardware: The schematics of antenna array design.<br>
 source: The source code of ARM and FPGA.<br>
 source/arm: A lightweight DAG-scheduler based on FreeRTOS.<br>
-source/lib: Basic DSP and MISC. for ARM signal process.
+source/lib: Basic DSP, AI and MISC. for ARM signal process.
 More description of ARM code is located in this folder.<br>
 source/FPGA: DSP and CNN for FPGA signal process.
 More description of FPGA code is located in this folder.<br>
 source/example: Two examples for vital sign estimation and occupancy.<br>